know what your

 our car's oil level.
 Then we would take the request to a car mechanic!

-We are not allowed to see
+We are not allowed

 the results of our blood tests!